Home remedy cures for canker sores.

 The use of herbal sedatives (chickweed and violet) or anti-anxiety agents (rockrose) have been suggested as treatments, by way of helping the sufferer to minimize their levels of stress.

-Regular consumption of the bacteria lactobacillus acidophilus is thought to be beneficial in helping to prevent outbreaks.
+Regular consumption of the bacteria lactobacillus acidophilus is thought to be beneficial in helping to prevent canker sore outbreaks (frequency and number of sores).

 Other simple cures –